TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Tiny LVLM Evaluation Hub

-\textbf{Data Collection.} We investigate the aforementioned multimodal capabilities by collecting 42 standard text-related visual benchmarks.
-In order to create a lightweight evaluation suite, we have restricted each dataset to a total of 50 records except that Virtual Home \cite{puig2018virtualhome} in embodied intelligence has six pieces of data for efficient human annotation.
-Therefore, it is convenient to test various LVLMs under our Tiny LVLM-eHub.
+{Data Collection.} We investigate the aforementioned multimodal capabilities by collecting 42 standard text-related visual benchmarks.
+To create a lightweight evaluation suite, we have restricted each dataset to a total of 50 records except that Virtual Home \cite{puig2018virtualhome} in embodied intelligence has six pieces of data for efficient human annotation.
+Therefore, it is convenient to test various LVLMs under our TinyLVLM-eHub.
 As a precautionary measure, we have filtered out images that contain human portraits, vulgar content, and medical organs.
-This ensures that Bard is able to produce results without encountering any warning messages.
+This ensures that API-based LVLMs can produce results without encountering any warning messages.